Ngonidzashe-Zvenyika/weather-app/README.md

-# weather App
+# Project: Weather App

+`Project: No.12`

 ## Purpose

 1. Make use of an `API` in a web application
-2. Make use of `asynchronous javascript functions` to ensure data is retrieved and processed correctly.
+2. Make use of `asynchronous javascript functions` to ensure data is retrieved and processed correctly

 ## Skills Used